Peloneustes: Skull

 While the holotype of Peloneustes lacks the rear portion of its cranium, many additional well-preserved specimens, including one that has not been crushed from top to bottom, have been assigned to this genus.
 These crania vary in size, measuring 60–78.5 cm in length.
 The cranium of Peloneustes is elongated, and slopes upwards towards its back end.
 Viewed from above, the cranium is shaped like an isosceles triangle, with the back of the cranium broad and the front elongated into a narrow rostrum.
 The rearmost part of the cranium has roughly parallel sides, unlike the tapering front regions.
 The external nares (openings for the nostrils) are small and located about halfway along the length of the cranium.
 The kidney-shaped eye sockets face forwards and outwards and are located on the back half of the cranium.
-The sclerotic rings are composed of at least 16 individual elements, an unusually high number for a reptile.
+The scleral rings are composed of at least 16 individual elements, an unusually high number for a reptile.
 The temporal fenestrae (openings in the back of the cranium) are enlarged, elliptical, and located on the cranium's rearmost quarter.